trallala9/New-repo-task2/README.md

 ### npm install
 Please use **npm install** in /app directory to install packages from package.json
 ### MongoDB
 MongoDB is a NotSQL database.
-It stores documents as objects, which helps trasnfering data from OMBD API to MongoDB.
+It stores documents as objects, which helps trasnfering data from OMDB API to MongoDB.

 MongoDB should be on localhost and listens 27017 port.